Stewie23/humhub2civicrm/README.md

 ---

-## 🧹 Features
+## Features

-- 🔁 **Auto-Sync on Profile Save**
-  Whenever a HumHub user updates their profile, an API call to the Extended Contact Matcher (XCM) in CiviCRM is made.
-Fields to send to CiviCRM can be configured.

-- 📬 **Newsletter/Opt-in Mapping**
-  Profile fields (e.g., checkboxes like `receiveNewsletter`) can be mapped to CiviCRM group joins/leaves.

-- 🔧 **Flexible Admin Configuration**
-  Easily configure CiviCRM API credentials and field-to-group mappings via a backend settings form.

-- 🔗 **CiviCRM Matcher Integration**
-  Currently uses Extended Contact Matcher (https://github.com/systopia/de.systopia.xcm) to match or create contacts in CiviCRM.
+### Profile Sync
+Automatically sync selected HumHub profile fields to CiviCRM whenever a user updates their profile.

+### Double Opt-in Newsletter Subscriptions
+Profile fields mapped to newsletter subscriptions now use CiviCRM’s MailingEventSubscribe API for proper double opt-in handling.

+### Configurable Deletion Behavior
+On user deletion in HumHub (soft or hard), CiviCRM contacts can be moved to a group, anonymized, or deleted.

+### Admin UI Configuration
+All settings (CiviCRM API, field mappings, group IDs) can be configured via HumHub’s module admin panel.

 ---

 ## ⚙️ How It Works

-1. On profile update (`onProfileUpdate`), the module sends the user's profile information to CiviCRM (`Contact.getorcreate`).
-A suitable matching profile must be configured.
+1. On profile update, the module sends the user's data to CiviCRM using Contact.getorcreate.

-2. If successful, it retrieves or creates a contact.
+2. Standard fields and configured mappings are included in the payload.

-3. For each configured profile field:
+3. For newsletter fields:
-   - If the field value is truthy → the contact is **added** to `groupJoin`
-   - If the field is falsy → the contact is **removed** from `groupLeave`

-This lets you implement opt-in/out flows for newsletters, campaigns, or interest-based tagging in CiviCRM.
+  If enabled, the module sends a MailingEventSubscribe.create request to initiate a proper double opt-in process in CiviCRM.

+  Also removes the user from the Groups if they deselect newsletters in humhub

+4. On user deletion:

+  Catches HumHub soft and hard delte and propagtes this to civicrm, a group has to be set up in civi and added in the config.

 ---